 People from parenting bloggers to writers for the National Sleep Foundation have said that, to a certain degree, it doesn’t even matter what the bedtime routine is, it just matters that it is consistent every night.
-Part of this is that babies and toddlers thrive on routines in general – it’s a big, brand new world out there for a baby, and knowing what to expect, both at bedtime, and in the rest of his life, can help Baby feel more secure about himself.
+Part of this is that babies and toddlers thrive on routines in general – it’s a big, brand new world out there for a baby, and knowing what to expect, both at bedtime, and in the rest of their life, can help Baby feel more secure about themself.

 Another piece is the consistency of bedtime and waking time that comes along with the routine.
 According to the Mayo Clinic, having a consistent time to go to sleep and to wake up again reinforces the body’s sleep-wake cycle, which can lead to better sleep.

 On the other hand, some parts of successful bedtime routines help promote sleep not just because they happen every night, but because they encourage the body to get some rest.
 If you start to dim the lights in your home as bedtime gets closer, you can start to encourage the production of melatonin in your child’s (and your own!) body.

 The sleep-wake cycle is regulated by hormones produced in the body, specifically melatonin, that signal drowsiness.
 As the body notices its environment getting darker, which signals that the sun is going down and the time to sleep is approaching, the body starts to produce melatonin.
 But melatonin production, like many processes in the body, doesn’t just happen because it’s prompted by the environment; it also follows routine.
 This means you can help encourage melatonin production both by keeping to a regular bedtime schedule and by dimming the lights, or using lamps instead of an overhead light, as it gets closer to bedtime.
 It can also help to make sure Baby spends some time out in the natural light during the day, which can reinforce the regulation of melatonin production.